 Whether the toys have been used or not you should make it a habit to clean them at least once every month.

+However, we hope that we didn’t fail to understand the importance of clean baby toys.
 Toys are always revered to babies but can also be sources of diseases and illnesses.
 Therefore, you should ensure you clean your baby’s toys every now and then to keep your baby from diseases and germs.
 While there are many ways of cleaning the toys, following the above tips will ensure your baby has sparkling toys to play with at all times.